-- Front of Crown (fitted area of hat).
-This is the most commonly used and highly visible location for embroidering a company logo.
+- Front of crown (fitted area of the hat): This is the most commonly used and highly visible location for embroidering a company logo.

-- Visor.
-This is a less likely location because it may be difficult or impossible to physically embroider on a visor's stiffer surface.
+- Visor: This is a less likely location because it may be difficult or impossible to physically embroider on a visor's stiffer surface.
 On completely custom made designs it may be an option since the visor material can be embroidered prior to construction and assembly.
-Discuss with a promotional products distributor or decorator if this decorating area is of interest.
+Discuss with a promotional product distributor or decorator if this decorating area is of interest.

 In addition to embroidery, there are other decorating options that may be available including: